rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/Step-03-Asset-Management.md

 # Understand your risks
 # Step 3.
 Asset management
+> [!NOTE]
+> The asset management guidelines below enable compliance with Cyber Essentials (questions A2.4-2.9)

 You can only protect what you know exists.
 If a laptop, server or a directory full of personal data is forgotten then it won't be protected, and could be the cause of a serious cyber security breach.
 You should have a record of the following different types of asset.